Kludd63/Square-Sum-Elements-/cubes/READ_ME.txt

 The glue can be read as follows:
-If the entry is an integer, then place that integer next in the sequence If the entry starts with a T, then the scale the sequence appropriately and shift by the value given after the T If the entry starts with a R, then the scale the sequence appropriately, shift by the value given after the T, and then reverse it
+If the entry is an integer, then place that integer next in the sequence If the entry starts with T, then the scale the sequence appropriately and shift by the value given after the T If the entry starts with RT, then the scale the sequence appropriately, shift by the value given after the T, and then reverse it